 What is the structure of the curriculum for the IB Diploma Programme?

 The IBDP curriculum contains six subject groups together with a core made up of three separate parts.
-This is illustrated by a hexagon with the three parts of the core at its centre:
+This is illustrated by a hexagon with the three parts of the core at its center:

 IBDP students study three subjects at ‘Higher Level’ (HL) and three at ‘Standard Level’ (SL).
 They study HL subjects for a greater number of hours (240 teaching hours) and in greater depth than SL subjects (150 teaching hours).

 In addition, the programme has three core requirements that are included to broaden the educational experience and challenge students to apply their knowledge and understanding.

 - The extended essay: Students need to undertake original research to produce an Extended Essay (EE) of maximum 4,000 words.
 The extended essay offers the opportunity to investigate a topic of special interest with independent research work and writing skills.